gsiisg/xgboostGPU/README.md

 https://xgboost.readthedocs.io/en/latest/build.html#building-on-windows

-1. Download xgboost source with git clone git clone --recursive https://github.com/dmlc/xgboost xgboostGPU
+1. Download xgboost source with git clone

+   git clone --recursive https://github.com/dmlc/xgboost xgboostGPU

+   Here I named the folder as xgboostGPU but if you omit that it will just use the default name xgboost

 2. Update xgboost submodule

    cd xgboostGPU
    git submodule init
    git submodule update

+3. CMake to create build files

+   mkdir build
+   cd build
-3. CMake to create build files mkdir build cd build cmake .. -G "Visual Studio 14 2015 Win64" -DUSE_CUDA=ON
+   cmake .. -G "Visual Studio 14 2015 Win64" -DUSE_CUDA=ON

    This will create the xgboost.sln solution file in the 'build' directory that was just created

 4. Build using Visual Studio 14 2015

    double click on the 'xgboost.sln' file, this should start Visual Studio 14 2015